Wirtual Achieves Self Reported Market Cap of $100.23 Million (WIRTUAL)

-Wirtual (WIRTUAL) traded down 0.6% against the dollar during the 24 hour period ending at 16:00 PM ET on August 13th.
-In the last week, Wirtual has traded 3% lower against the dollar.
-Wirtual has a total market capitalization of $100.23 million and approximately $2.60 worth of Wirtual was traded on exchanges in the last day.
-One Wirtual token can now be bought for approximately $0.0006 or 0.00000001 BTC on exchanges.
+Wirtual (WIRTUAL) traded up 0.9% against the dollar during the twenty-four hour period ending at 19:00 PM ET on August 16th.
+Over the last week, Wirtual has traded 3.2% lower against the dollar.
+One Wirtual token can currently be purchased for approximately $0.0006 or 0.00000001 BTC on major exchanges.
+Wirtual has a market capitalization of $100.23 million and approximately $59.53 worth of Wirtual was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.